 The underdeveloped Hungarian territories had been fighting for civil reforms for decades with a small group of prominent aristocrats advocating for radical changes to overcome the industrial and political backwardness of the country.

 Economic hardship eventually brought the nobles’ discontent to a head in 1825, when the Habsburg Emperor finally convoked the Diet after a fourteen-year hiatus.
-Grievances were voiced, and open calls for reform were made by a small group of prominent aristocrats who advocated for radical changes to overcome the industrial and political backwardness of the country.
+Grievances were voiced, and open calls for reform were made.

 But those efforts were vehemently opposed by the government in Vienna, who wanted Hungary, with its rich agriculture and plentiful sources of raw materials, to remain the pantry of the empire and a market for Austrian and Bohemian industrial goods.